albertzak/open/readme.md

-`>> eval (defsn :foo/f (fn [x] ...)) to add quasi top level form to codebase
+🧼 conclusion:
->> (edit :foo) macro dumps out form it was originally defined in. used with eval+replace with expanded macro "i don't think accretion (of unused snippets=code) is a problem"
+  - maybe not because of wokflow challenges, "build master", but rather see the editor as part of the distributed/situated system.

-mein fazit: vll eher doch nicht wegen workflow challenges, "build master", sondern lieber den editor als teil des distributed/situated systems sehen. eher schon aber als interne representation für die code db
+  - maybe yes as internal representation for code db